BjoernLange/openhab-miele-cloud-binding-beta/Documentation.md

 When everything worked, you are presented with a page stating that pairing was successful.
 Select the locale which should be used to display localized texts in openHAB channels.
-Note that there is currently an issue with the endpoint of the Miele cloud service which is used by the binding that prevents the locale setting from functioning correctly.
-This will be fixed in the future.
 From here, you have two options:
-Either let the binding automatically configure a bridge instance or copy the presented things-file template to a things file and return to the overview page.
+Either let the binding automatically configure a bridge instance or copy the presented things-file template to a things-file and return to the overview page.
-We recommend the former for reasons outlined under [Account Configuration](#account-configuration).

 ![Pairing Successful](doc/pairing-success.png)